White Line Disease in Horses

 Signs of White Line Disease

 In the early stages of infection with white line disease, a horse rarely shows pain or lameness until the diseased tissue becomes more extensive and/or invades into sensitive tissues.
-More advances cases might compromise laminar attachment to the hoof wall and result in coffin bone rotation or sinking.
+More advanced cases might compromise laminar attachment to the hoof wall and result in coffin bone rotation or sinking.

 A close-up of a horse's legs as it trots through the mud